andresribeiro/ciara-docs/healthcheck.md

 # Healthcheck

-Ciara allows you to configure an healthcheck for your applications to ensure your deployment was successfull.
+Ciara allows you to configure an healthcheck for your applications to ensure your deployment was successful.

 You can define it in your `ciara.config.json`: